njordhov/govalert/README.md

 The file called Procfile in the govalert root directory defines Heroku run actions.

+Take a look at the harvesting rules example file.

-You can run init to migrate the ElasticSearch database and add harvesting rules.
+You can run setup to migrate the ElasticSearch database and add harvesting rules from the file.

+Optionally run set to add harvesting rules.
 For example, this will define a crawler for the City of La Mesa in the default index (all quotes, ampersands and slashes have to be escaped with a backslash - see separate section for various JSON crawl patterns):